dgraph-io/dgraph-docs/content/learn/developer/_index.md

 +++
 date = "2023-03-20T19:35:35+11:00"
-title = "Dgraph for application developers" description = "From learning the basics of graph databases to advanced functions and capabilities, Dgraph docs have the information you need." type = "learn" weight = 2
+title = "Dgraph for application developers" description = "From learning the basics of graph databases to advanced functions and capabilities, Dgraph documentation has the information you need." type = "learn" weight = 2
 [menu.learn]